Giving back to archaeology

 They built a blockhouse here, a fairly basic construction of brick and corrugated iron.
 After the war, and when Steinaecker’s left the scene (on 24 November 1902) Stevenson-Hamilton, the first Game Warden of the Park (between 1902 and 1946) moved into the blockhouse, using it as his Headquarters.

-The Ngotso Mouth site was excavated in 2008 and will again be studied in 2013.
+The Ngotso Mouth site was excavated in 2008 and 2013.
 This site is at the confluence between the Ngotso and Olifants River, close to the Balule rest camp.
 Very little evidence regarding this site is found in historical sources.

 The famous game ranger and member of Steinaecker’s Horse, Harry Wolhuter, mentions that he camped alongside a river on his way to some of the outposts of Steinaecker’s Horse in the north.
 He named the river Ngotso after one of the indigenous people who guided them to the Olifants River.
 Pienaar also makes mention of an outpost close to the Olifants River.